alphatechlogics/BiomedicalLiteratureHelperWithBioGPT/README.md

 - **Minimum Output Length**: Set the minimum number of tokens for the generated text.
 - **Maximum Output Length**: Define the maximum number of tokens for the output.
-- **Number of Sequences**: Specify how many different text sequences you want BioGPT to generate.

 3. **Input Text:**